 The CCP or DCCP should balance the need to clarify the law against the needs of the particular case where there is more than one offence on the indictment not affected by the ruling and consider the effect on witnesses of a delay in the trial caused by an appeal.

-It is necessary for the Director of Public Prosecutions and the Attorney General to monitor the effectiveness of this power to ensure that the power is being exercised correctly and that the reputation of the Service is not damaged by unmeritorious appeals.
+It is necessary for the Director of Public Prosecutions and the Attorney General to monitor the exercise and use of this power and that the reputation of the Service is not damaged by unmeritorious appeals.

-It is the responsibility of the CCP or DCCP that each and every appeal should be notified to CPS Serious Crime Group, Appeals Unit.
-The notification form is at Annex A (below).
+It is the responsibility of the CCP or DCCP that each and every appeal should be notified to Appeals and Review Unit (part of SCCTD) via email to SCD.Appeals@cps.gov.uk

 Name of Case: